haiwera-silk-cd/magento-devdocs/guides/v2.2/magento-functional-testing-framework/release-1/data.md

 ### required-entity

-Element that specifies the parent/child relationship between complex types.
-For example, a customer may have an address.
+Element that specifies the parent/child relationship between complex types. 例如， a customer may have an address.
 Specifying that relationship looks like:

 ```xml